isomerpages/moe-pasirrissec/_cce/Cyber Wellness.md

 ### PRSS Cyber Wellness Programme

-In PRSS, our vision is to develop Pasirians as savvy online users who have positive online influence.
+In Pasir Ris Secondary School, our vision is to develop Pasirians as savvy online users who have positive online influence.
 To do so, we have a 3-pronged approach:

 ![](/images/PRSS%20Cyber%20Wellness%20Programme2.jpeg)